thatcherfreeman/utility-dctls/README.md

 **Blur Type**: Choose which kernel to use when emulating the diffusion step.

 **Red Shift Correction**: Because Halation re-exposes the red channel first, it will make the exposed negative more red than it originally was.
 This allows you to choose how you want to correct for this red tint.
 If you select Matrix, then it will fully correct, otherwise RGB Gain just corrects the white point and No Correction skips this step and leaves the red tint.

 ---

+### Hot Pixel Noise
+This isn't something that really looks good, but it's meant to simulate having salt and pepper noise in your image where some pixels by chance are completely cooked.

+#### DCTL Parameters
+**Noise Period: 1 per**: Indicates how often a hot pixel should appear.
+Larger is less frequent, this indicates 1 hot pixel per 10000 pixels, by default.

+**Enable RGB Noise**: Allows hot pixels to be red, green, or blue

+**Enable Black**: Allows hot pixels to be stuck at black (0, 0, 0).

+**Enable White**: Allows hot pixels to be stuck at white.

+**Seed Position X/Y**: Indicates the position on the frame that is used to seed the random number generator.

+---